-Chronic dialysis for kidney disease patients now started substantially earlierOctober 11th, 2011 in Diseases, Conditions, Syndromes /
+Chronic dialysis for kidney disease patients now started substantially earlierOctober 11, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 It has become increasingly clear that patients in the United States are starting dialysis at higher and higher levels of kidney function.
 A team of researchers, led by Dr. Ann O'Hare, University of Washington associate professor of medicine and affiliate investigator at Group Health Research Institute, set out recently to find out what this means for patients, and how much earlier patients are starting dialysis compared with past practices.

 Researchers from Washington state and California found that over a ten-year period, from 1997 to 2007, patients are starting dialysis approximately five months earlier on average.
 The study, "Trends in timing of initiation of chronic dialysis in the United States," is published in the Archives of Internal Medicine.
 Changes in timing are not explained by changes in measured patient characteristics and most likely reflect a shift in dialysis initiation practices over this time period, researchers said.

 Dialysis is an intensive, time-consuming and expensive procedure for patients, said O'Hare.
 "It's a substantial commitment, taking place three times a week, for three or four hours per treatment, and costing several hundred dollars per treatment.
 When you look at the overall chronic dialysis population, our findings are significant."

 The research team estimated that the difference in timing translates into 63 additional hemodialysis treatments, 189 or more hours of treatment and approximately $14,490 in additional payments for dialysis for each patient, or more than $1.5 billion if extrapolated to patients in the study who initiated dialysis in 2007.